OjiTheChamp/SchoolMischief/README.md

 Bhawana Ma'am sleeps at her desk in an SMS Gurugram classroom.
 Cause chaos, do pranks & earn points — but sit down the moment she wakes or lose a life!
 94 pranks, 4 powerups, multiplayer, leaderboards & chiptune music.
 One HTML file, zero dependencies.

 ## ▶ Play
-Open `index.html` in any browser — or visit the live site after deploying to GitHub Pages.
+Click https://ojithechamp.github.io/school-mischief/ in any browser